Absences and Tardies

 Put-downs are not allowed on the playground or in the school building.

-Basketball standards/soccer goals are not to be climbed on.
+Basketball standards and baseball back stop are not to be climbed on.

 Slides are for sliding down only.